veer-1729/Hotel-Lite/README.md

 ## Mock fallback (local only)

-For UI/API exploration without Postgres or OAuth:

 ```bash
 # .env
 USE_MOCK_DATA=true
 ```

-Then `npm run dev`.
-Health returns `mockMode: true` with database/auth checks **skipped**.
+Health returns `mockMode: true`; database and auth checks are skipped.
 Reservations are in-memory only.

 ## API routes